MortenTobiasNielsen/FLE-API-specification/README.md

 ### Collaboration

 I've created issues to outline the different layers of the architecture.
-Feedback is welcome—especially on architecture, feature set, CI/CD, and more.
+Feedback is welcome—especially on architecture, feature set, CI/CD, etc.

 Feel free to create new issues if you notice missing elements or want to focus discussion on a specific topic.